yaseenmustapha/Bookswap/README.md

-# GameSwap
+# BookSwap

-Game trading full-stack web application built using React.js, Python, Flask, and MongoDB.
+Full-stack web application for trading and selling used textbooks built using React.js, Python, Flask, and MongoDB.

 ## Start Flask backend:
 ### 1. Create venv: